nomi811/clickable-icons-to-readme/README.md

 where the content in the first set of square brackets is the link created by dragging and dropping your image file into the repo issue window and the `[1]` at the end corresponds to the numbered link you will create in the next step.

 At the bottom of the file, create a numbered list for all your various account links.
-I'm talking about social media links, but it could be any type link.
+I'm talking about social media links, but it could be any type of link.
 The code will be in this format:

 ```
 [1]: http://www.github.com/your_contact_info